The

-The Spotlight today is on ceramist Laurie Goldstein.
-Her work is exquisite so please have a look and visit her Website and Etsy Store.
+Spotlight today is on ceramist Laurie Goldstein.
+Her work is exquisite so please have a look and visit her

 "Think of a mug, the most intimate pot one can make; we look at it, we touch it, hold it and bring it to our lips to drink from.
 Something had attracted us to the one we chose: its look, its feel, maybe we were drawn to it by some memory or association it provoked.